Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Method 7.
 Check the USB port and update the drivers

-First of all, make sure your USB or external hard drive connected to the right port.
-For example, a drive supports USB 3.0/3.1 should be plugged into a USB 3.0/3.1 port, otherwise the transfer speed will be affected.
+First of all, make sure your USB or external hard drive is connected to the right port.
+For example, a drive that supports USB 3.0/3.1 should be plugged into a USB 3.0/3.1 port, otherwise the transfer speed will be affected.

-Second, the slow copy speed from windows 10 to USB or vice versa could also be caused by outdated drivers.
+Second, the slow copy speed from Windows 10 to USB or vice versa could also be caused by outdated drivers.
 To fix it, you can go to the PC’s manufacturer’s website, and download the latest USB drivers.
 This could ensure your USB drive works well and solve some other glitches as well.

 Method 8.
 Re-format the USB drive

 A USB drive is normally formatted with FAT32 by default, which is an older format compared to NTFS.
-Although the file copy speed is affected by many other factors in practical use, NTFS formatted hard drives do have tested faster on benchmark tests.
+Although the file copy speed is affected by many other factors in practical use, NTFS formatted hard drives have tested faster on benchmark tests.
 Some users have also reported a significant increase in transfer speeds after converting FAT/FAT32 formatted USB to NTFS.
 If you want to have a try, here are the steps.

 1. Right-click the connected USB drive in File Explorer and choose Format...